 The Japanese Spitz is a small family companion with the heart of a large watchdog.
-This breed may look similar to American Eskimo Dogs, white Pomeranians, or small Samoyeds, but Japanese Spitz dogs have their own lineages and hail from, as you might guess, Japan.
-Although this breed is not recognized by the American Kennel Club, it is accepted by many other kennel clubs around the world.
+This breed may look similar to American Eskimo Dogs, white Pomeranians, or small Samoyeds, but Japanese Spitzes have their own lineages and hail from, as you might guess, Japan.
+Although the American Kennel Club does not recognize this breed, many other kennel clubs around the world accept them.

-Also, see below for complete list of breed characteristics!
+Also, see below for complete list of dog breed traits and facts!

 Japanese Spitz Dog Breed Pictures